Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Sometimes it’s hybrid or fresh food.

-The focus is always on what your dog can tolerate, use, and thrive on.
+The focus is always on what your dog can tolerate, use, and genuinely thrive on.

-This is the kind of work that happens on a Tuesday night with a tired brain — not a full overhaul or a restart.
+This is the kind of work that happens on a Tuesday night with a tired brain — not a dramatic reset.

 This work is about clarity — not compliance.